pion/turn/README.md

 pion-turn can be configured by implementing [these callbacks](https://github.com/pions/turn/blob/master/turn.go#L11) and by passing [these arguments](https://github.com/pions/turn/blob/master/turn.go#L11)

-All that `simple-turn` does is take enviroment variables, and then uses the same API.
+All that `simple-turn` does is take environment variables, and then uses the same API.

 ### Developing